nikhil-bhargava/hm-fashion-personalization/README.md

   2. To train the collaborative filtering model, and make predictions, run the script: `python cf_model.py`.
   3. To train the Neural Network Hybrid Recommender, and make predictions, run the script: `python nn_model.py`.

+To bypass model training, download the pickle files located [here](https://drive.google.com/drive/folders/1zl3L4c3bBs5-FXpKkxG9MJgvD5HINPgP?usp=sharing) and move them to the `models/` folder.
+While the collaborative filtering model is not a traditional model, the dataset of user purchases can be downloaded as `app.csv` and the neural net model can be found under `nn_model.pickle`.

 ## Demo

 Given a new customer joins H&M, and has never purchased anything, how do we provide product recommendations?
 This app created is intended to solve that issue by asking new users to input preferences at the start.
 Recommendations will then be provided using the collaborative filtering algorithm.

 To run the app locally,
   1. Download the data [here](https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations).
 Move data to the `data/00_raw` folder.
-  2. Download the data [here](https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations).
+  2. Download the data [here](https://drive.google.com/drive/folders/1zl3L4c3bBs5-FXpKkxG9MJgvD5HINPgP?usp=sharing).
 Move data to the `data/01_processed` folder.
   3. Use the following command to run the app: `streamlit run app.py` or `streamlit run app_local.py`

 The app created on streamlit and deployed on GCP App Engine, can be found [here](https://hm-fashion-rec.uc.r.appspot.com/).